Raiden-Numerics/mufem-release/Electromagnetics/Ren_2014_MEMS_Comb_Drive/README.md

     <img src="results/Capacitance_Vs_Ncells.png" width="600">
     <br/>
     <br/>
     Figure 4: The relationship between capacitance and the number of cells for various inter-comb shifts.
+The plot is obtained using <a href="capacitance_vs_ncells.py">capacitance_vs_ncells.py</a> file.
 </div>
 <br/>